benbarten/portfolio/content/featured/semrushentsol/index.md

   - Data Engineering
 ---

-As one of the first 4 engineers on the team, I built the major parts of the backend and data architecture for the Semrush Enterprise Solutions product.
-Besides designing the system, I mentored junior developers, led the backend chapter and eventually became a <b>tech lead</b> for the data management team.
+As one of the first four engineers on the team, I built the major parts of the backend and data architecture for the Semrush Enterprise Solutions product.
+Besides designing the system, I mentored junior developers, led the backend chapter and eventually became an <b>engineering manager</b> for three teams of the unit.
 Our product went from <b>0 to Xm</b> ARR within 1.5 years.